Complementarity of gravitational wave analyses and di-Higgs production in the exploration of the Electroweak Phase Transition dynamics in the RxSM: Phenomenological implications

 We choose as lower bound $m_H>260$~GeV in order to allow the decay channel $H \to hh$ and enable a complementary analysis of di-Higgs production (including resonant contributions from $H$) for the scan points --- see \cref{sec:collider}.
 The requirement of $\kappa_{SH}$ to be negative comes from the theoretical constraint of boundedness-from-below of the tree-level potential.

 In \cref{scan1} we present as colour coding the ratio $\xi_n\equiv v_n/T_n$ in the planes $\{\cos\alpha,m_H\}$ (top left), $\{\cos \alpha,v_S\}$ (top right), $\{\kappa_S,\kappa_{SH}\}$ (bottom left) and $\{m_H,v_S\}$ (bottom right).
 Our first finding is to confirm the existence of points exhibiting a SFOEWPT, with $\xi_n>1$, in the scanned region.
 From the top row in \cref{scan1} we can see that the strongest phase transitions occur further from the alignment limit ($\cos\alpha=1$), while the weaker ones are closer to it.
 Another important observation is that we do not find points for large positive values of $\kappa_S$.
 Indeed, for points with large positive values of $\kappa_S$, the symmetric minimum of the NLO potential at $T=0$ is deeper than the EW minimum and therefore the EW vacuum is not stable at NLO.
 We note that for the potential at NLO, we only check whether the EW minimum is deeper than the minimum of the origin of the potential.
+Further minima may appear also away from the origin of the potential.
+However, we do not expect the description of these minima to be sufficiently trustworthy, because the renormalisation scheme employed in \texttt{BSMPT} is defined in the vicinity of the electroweak vacuum.
+Thus, when moving far from the EW minimum, the renormalisation scheme can become less reliable.

 One can also see from \cref{scan1} that the strongest phase transitions (i.e.\ with $\xi_n>2$) arise in two distinct regions of the parameter space: a first region with $v_S\lesssim 150\gev$, $m_H\lesssim 400\gev$, $\kappa_{SH}\gtrsim -600\gev$ and $\kappa_S\gtrsim -300\gev$; and a second region for $v_S\gtrsim 150\gev$, $m_H\gtrsim 400\gev$ and $\kappa_{SH}\lesssim -500\gev$.
 The second region spans the entire range $-1000\gev<\kappa_S\lesssim 0\gev$ that is populated by allowed points, although the largest values of $\xi_n$ are reached for points with $\kappa_S\gtrsim -600\gev$.